The anterior cruciate ligament (ACL) is vital to the stability of your knee, and your knees are essential to your overall mobility.

 Your needs are not like those of anyone else, so your JAG-ONE physical therapist won't give you the same playbook everyone else is using.

 We'll use our expertise in assessing your situation, listen to your goals, and create a personalized plan to get you where you need to be.

 To keep you active, on the field, and living the life you love, we’re here to help you avoid a debilitating knee injury like a torn ACL.
 Get in touch with our team today to start your treatment with JAG-ONE's experienced physical therapists and protect the health of your knees.

 Focus on the life you love rather than the ACL injury you wish you never had.

 To save your ACL from injury, contact us or schedule an appointment with our friendly, knowledgeable team.
-JAG-ONE PT offers expert physical therapy at locations throughout New York, New Jersey, and Pennsylvania.
+JAG-ONE PT offers expert physical therapy at over 100 locations throughout New York, New Jersey, and Pennsylvania.

 Learn More About Injury Prevention From JAG-ONE PT: